Temporary Shelter

 SB 1065 defines “questionable homelessness” as when there is a reason to suspect that the family has permanent housing.
 The EW must have evidence to suspect the family has a safe and stable permanent housing in which the family can continue to reside without preventative support to avoid eviction and/or homelessness.

 Refer to Fraud Early Detection (FRED) for instructions on making a FRED referral.
 The investigator assigned to the case will complete their investigation within the first three working days of the referral.
-Therefore, the second TS payment should only be issued once it is determined that the applicant/recipient meets all the conditions of HA eligibility.
+Therefore, the second TS payment should only be issued once it is determined that the client meets all the conditions of HA eligibility.

 TS Payment Amount